tytydraco/yessleep/out/My_Son_Keeps_Coming_Home_From_School_in_Clothes_I_Never_Bought_Him.md

 It swung open, and the man stood there, looking startled.
 He looked... remarkably average.
 He had a pair of reading glasses perched on his head and a smudge of white dust on his cheek.

 "Where is he?"
 I screamed.
-"Where is *hell* is my son?"
+"Where the *hell* is my son?"

 The man blinked, holding up his hands.
 "Whoa!
 Take it easy!
 What are you talking about?"